NullVoxPopuli/ember-tooling/README.md

 TODO:
  - add gifs of all the toolings
+ - pick a target audience (new devs, consultants, etc)
  - better descriptions
  - write more professionally
  - consider splitting into multiple blog posts / documents for the other resistance areas